zagui440s/personalCP/8FullStackApp/day1/full-stack-app.md

 6. **Token Revocation**: Implement token revocation mechanisms on the server-side.
 This allows you to invalidate tokens if needed, such as when a user logs out or if their account is compromised.

-> We will ensure to account most if not all of these aspects as we get closer to our deployment lecture.
+> We will ensure to account for all of these aspects as we get closer to our deployment lecture.

 ## Conclusion